fazal-khan/memcacheclient/README.md

-# Memcacheclient
+# Java Memcacheclient

-###Implemented memcache binary protocol for learning purpose
+###Implemented memcache binary protocol in java for learning purpose
 ###Please note, I have not tested this code.

 ### Test code